 Some concerns have been voiced recently about the tech by anti-5G campaigners, particularly with regards to radiation — calm down, research shows there’s no scientific evidence of any risks.

-In fact, the International Commission on Non‐Ionizing Radiation Protection (ICNIRP) – a body that assesses the health risks of radio broadcasts – has declared 5G completely safe.
+In fact, the International Commission on Non‐Ionizing Radiation Protection (ICNIRP) — a body that assesses the health risks of radio broadcasts — has declared that 5G is safe.

 This follows tests from Ofcom, the UK’s communications regulator, which found that electromagnetic field (EMF) emissions from 5G are a fraction of the highest safe level.
 The maximum measured at any site was approximately 1.5% of those levels.